acro5piano/wayremap/README.md

-# sway-remap
+# wayremap

-A keyboard remapper tool for Sway window manager.
-Still active development.
+A dynamic keyboard remapper for Wayland.

+It works on both X Window Manager and Wayland, but focused on Wayland as it intercepts evdev input and require root permission.

 # Motivation